ThomasLech/guest-book-club/_posts/2020-06-18-why-do-you-need-wedding-guest-book.md

 The memories that would bring back!

 #### 2. It is much more than just a guest book.
-Guest books don't have to consist of just sign-in pages.
-They can include many useful features like pocket for cards and letters or pages for keeping track of cash, gifts, and thank you notes, or even Family Tree pages.
+- First page allows you to stick your favorite wedding photos there.
+- It has pockets for cards and letters.
+- Pages for keeping track of gifts and thank you notes.
+- It also includes pages to keep track of your family tree, his and hers of course!
+- And the sign in pages are there for all to use.
+- 124 pages in all.

 ### White Dove Publications
-If you are considering purchasing a Wedding Guest Book, then I would strongly recommend you to check out this [astonishing Wedding Guest Book Set offered by White Dove Publications](https://www.amazon.com/White-Dove-Publications-Hardcover-Signature/dp/B082LVL47N/ref=sr_1_75?crid=8L054ZCGN7E9&keywords=wedding+guest+book&qid=1580904677&sprefix=wedding+guest%2Caps%2C243&sr=8-75).
+If you are considering purchasing a Wedding Guest Book, then I would strongly recommend you to check out this [**astonishing Set offered by White Dove Publications**](https://www.amazon.com/White-Dove-Publications-Hardcover-Signature/dp/B082LVL47N/ref=sr_1_75?crid=8L054ZCGN7E9&keywords=wedding+guest+book&qid=1580904677&sprefix=wedding+guest%2Caps%2C243&sr=8-75).

-Not only does the book look elegant but it also comes with a premium pen and a table sign.
+Not only does their book look elegant but it also comes with a premium pen and a table sign.
 The ink is rich, deep black that won’t ever bleed through the pages.
-The pen feels good in your hand and stores conveniently in the box it will arrive in.
+The pen feels good in your hand and stores conveniently in the box it arrives in.
 The card stands up, allowing guests to locate this book during Your wedding event.
+Hardcover with gold foil stamping, 120gsm wood-free paper for inside pages.
+Perfectly sewn binding.
 The set is packaged in a lovely gold embossed box.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item rounded-corners" src="https://www.youtube.com/embed/-gVC6Q4LEsE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>